 WELCOME, INTRODUCTIONS, RECOGNITIONS, AND MILESTONES

 President Knepper welcomed everyone and thanked the Conference Committee and Ellen Dayhoff for their efforts to organize the Spring Meeting.
 Tami Hildebrand welcomed the group to Berks County.
-President Knepper lead introductions around the room.
+President Knepper led introductions around the room.
 Ellen Dayhoff announced that Adams County is approaching the 20,000 acre milestone and is planning a celebration for the Fall.

 OPENING